 The student will be required to choose a specific idea and write two, 2-page scripts, and a rewritten scene in Writers Guild of America (WGA) properly formatted page form.
 Each one of the 3 writing assignments will have a dedicated purpose.

-The student will complete an open-book/open-notes exam that consists of 20 multiple-choice questions based on the Reading & Study information.
+The student will complete an open-book/open-notes exam that consists of 20 multiple-choice questions based on the Learn information.
 The student will have 1 hour to complete the exam.